Phalcode/gamevault-docs/docs/gamevault-plus/client-apis.md

 ## C# Code Example

-For developers working with C#, here's an example of interacting with the GameVault app through the NamedPipe:
+The following C# example sends a message through the named pipe:

 ```csharp
 using System;